discourse/discourse-subscriptions/README.md

 * `customer.subscription.deleted`
 * `customer.subscription.updated`

-**Warning:** This may change in the future as new features are added to this plugin.
+**Warning:** Events supported by this plugin may change, in the future as new features are added to this plugin.

 ### Add the Stripe API and Webhook keys to your plugin settings